arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-is-offline-in-Arduino-Cloud.md

 1. Select your device in the editor.
 1. Open the Serial Monitor.
 1. Read the output to better understand what happens as your device tries to connect to Arduino Cloud.
 1. If your device is not sending any serial output, try pressing the reset button on your device to restart the sketch.
 If you still don't see any output, the device may not be running the Cloud sketch.
-See [Verify and reupload the Thing sketch](#verify-and-reupload-the-thing-sketch).
+In that case, [verify your network credentials and reupload the Thing sketch](#verify-network-credentials-and-reupload-the-thing-sketch).

 ![Reading the serial output from a Cloud sketch in Arduino IDE](img/arduino-cloud-serial.png)